jrenaud90/TidalPy/Documentation/structures_x/layers/gas_layer.md

 # GasLayer

-_Updated: 2026-09-21_
+_Updated: 2026-09-23_

-`TidalPy.structures_x.layers.GasLayer` (`c_GasLayer` in C++) is the ideal-gas fluid layer class.
-It inherits `PhysicsLayer` and adds thermodynamic calculations for gas and fluid envelopes such as planetary atmospheres or gaseous mantles.
+`TidalPy.structures_x.layers.GasLayer` (`c_GasLayer` in C++) is the layer class for gas and fluid envelopes such as planetary atmospheres or gaseous mantles.
+It inherits `PhysicsLayer`, so its density, moduli, and viscosities come from its material exactly as for any physics layer, and it adds four ideal-gas parameters (mean molecular weight, adiabatic index, and a reference temperature and density).
+Those are stored and serialized for a future gas description, but nothing reads them yet: they change no result.
 No phase-change, cooling, or radiogenics sub-models are available; use `SolidLiquidLayer` for those.

 ## Inheritance